Plan Your Trip

-June, July, August and September are usually busier than other times of the year.
+June, July, August, September and holiday periods are usually busier than other times of the year.
 We recommend that at all times you should make bookings for accommodation and guides in advance to avoid disappointment.
-Once the facilities are full and the guides booked then there is nothing we can do to help even though you have travelled a long way to visit.
+Once the facilities are full and the guides booked then there is nothing we can do to help even though you have traveled a long way to visit.

 Mulu is remote and isolated.
 Although we wouldn’t want it any other way, it does surprise some visitors that they just can’t pop down the shop and pick up something they forgot to bring along for their trek.

-That means: NO banks, NO chemist, hardly any roads and not many options.
+That means: NO banks, NO chemist, NO shopping centres!